What is String Manipulation?

 Why do we use Strings?

-You don’t disagree that processing human language is one of the foremost functions of our modern computer science.
+It’s clear that processing human language is one of the main functions of modern computer science.

 This is really important, as language symbols are important to meaning and decision making, and numbers are important to maths.
-But, more part of this isn’t visible to the user because all of these processing works going on in the background.
+But most of this processing happens in the background, invisible to the user because all of these processing works going on in the background.
 Although the process is highly precise and accurate.

-So in Java, we can consider String as our best friend and If you want to become a good java developer then you should keep it tight that string class is going to be your main tool for storing and processing language.
+So in Java, we can consider String as our best friend, and if you want to become a good Java developer, remember that the String class is one of your most important tools.

 Also Read: Palindrome in JAVA